IELE Judicial Training Program

-Berkeley Law School’s teaching faculty include prominent judges with extensive firsthand knowledge of the U.S. court system, including former Federal Magistrate Judge Wayne D. Brazil; Ninth Circuit Court of Appeals Judge William A. Fletcher, the Richard W. Jennings Professor of Law Emeritus; and United States District Court Judge Vaughn R. Walker.
+Berkeley Law’s teaching faculty include prominent judges with extensive firsthand knowledge of the U.S. court system, including former Federal Magistrate Judge Wayne D. Brazil; Ninth Circuit Court of Appeals Judge William A. Fletcher, the Richard W. Jennings Professor of Law Emeritus; and United States District Court Judge Vaughn R. Walker.

 - The “Rule of Law” concept in American jurisprudence

 - Sources of US substantive and procedural laws

 - Role of the Judiciary in the US legal and political system